MichaelMKKelly/MK-SmartBed/README.md

 one of the RJ45 breakout boards mounted with cable ties through its mounting holes and just some wagos cable tie based down was my basic connection handlers

+I should probably label the rj45 "NOT Ethernet" at some point but in its current form it seems obvious that its probably not a good idea to plug it into a switch...

 ## The ESPHome Code

 I was plesently supprised how easy this was to write and soon had it running as intended and used the following sensors: